sortfish/mux-rmi/index.md

  * The use of multiple parallel network connections for each Dirmi session makes it vulnerable to load balancing issues.
  * Dirmi is also vulnerable to network timeouts during long-running requests, even if the ping interval is lowered to prevent timeouts during periods of inactivity.

- The main differences in Easy-RMI compared to Dirmi are:
+ The main differences in Mux-RMI compared to Dirmi are:

   * A simpler design with fewer tweakable configuration settings.
   * A much smaller code base makes issues easier to understand and debug.

- The main design limitations of Easy-RMI compared to Dirmi are:
+ The main design limitations of Mux-RMI compared to Dirmi are:

   * A remote reference can only be created for an interface type, not for a class type.
 The interface must extend `java.rmi.Remote`.
   * A remote reference can only be created for top-level method arguments, not for inner class member types.